QuantEcon/lecture-python-advanced/source/rst/BCG_incomplete_mkts.rst

 - consumers’ portfolio choices are determinate

-- while **individual** firms' financial structures are indeterminate, thus conforming to an aspect of a Modigliani-Miller theorem, :cite:`Modigliani_Miller_1958`, the **aggregate**  of all firms' financial structures **is** determinate.
+- while **individual** firms' financial structures are indeterminate, thus conforming to part of a Modigliani-Miller theorem, :cite:`Modigliani_Miller_1958`, the **aggregate**  of all firms' financial structures **is** determinate.